thomasez/ffw4/README.md

     * You need to pick a variant.
 (Or use an environment variable)
     * and change at least the placement of the buildroot source.
  * For now, to handle the ffw4 specific stuff in Makefile.ffw you have to run mk.sh.
+ * Copy the config files you want to edit from ffw4-configs/ to local-configs/ and edit them there.
+They will be copied into the image on image creation.